-Ms. Kassel stated there were incidental expenses for the trustee invoice from US Bank, and I am curious as to the charge of \$380.
+Ms. Kassel stated there were incidental expenses for the Trustee invoice from US Bank, and I am curious as to the charge of \$380.
 The volume is \$4,900 and the rate is 0.0775.

-Mr. Moyer stated that represents their costs incurred in being the trustee.
+Mr. Moyer stated that represents their costs incurred for being the Trustee.
 We pay them a flat fee for trustee services, and then we pay their incidental expenses at a percentage.